boots-edu/textbook/source/text/12-high-order-methods/arrays.md

 The first parameter is our function which takes the accumulator variable and a variable to receive each element of our array.
 The second parameter is the initial value of the accumulator.

-Let’s step through the operation of this to make sure we understand what is happening.
+Let's step through the operation of this to make sure we understand what is happening.

 On the first call (element with value 1) to our function, the values of the parameters and return value are: